epicawesomesauce/termux_xfce_based_ed/README.md

 # Termux_XFCE

+this is my custom version of termux xfce that is based and awesome unlike the original

 Sets up a termux XFCE desktop and a Debian proot install.
 This setup uses Termux-X11, the termux-x11 server will be installed and you will be prompted to allow termux to install the Android APK.

 You only need to pick your username and follow the prompts.
 This will take roughly 4GB of storage space.
 Please note, this can be a lengthy process.
 Keep in mind that as you install applications, they will consume more storage space.